 The Best Bananas for Chocolate Chip Banana Muffins

-As is the case with most baked goods that have bananas in them, you want to use overripe bananas for this recipe.
+As is the case with most baked goods that have bananas in them such as my chocolate chip banana bread, you want to use overripe bananas for this recipe.
 I like to use bananas that are just past their speckled state, almost entering totally browned territory, where the banana itself is still yellow inside but very soft and fragrant.
 You can also use speckled bananas with great results.

 If you want to make these muffins at a moment’s notice but don’t always have overripe bananas on hand, here is my advice: buy a bunch of bananas, let them get overripe, then peel them and transfer them to a resealable plastic food-storage bag.
 Freeze the bananas for up to 2 months.
 When you’ve got a hankering for banana muffins or banana bread, remove however many bananas you need from the bag, let them come to room temperature, then use them in your recipe.
-Try these Banana Bread Muffins too!
+Try this trick in these banana bars with cream cheese frosting too!

 chocolate chip banana muffin cut in half on a plate